 1. Start with a Business Plan

-Just like with any business endeavor, having a solid business plan is the first and most important step.
+As with any business endeavor, creating a solid business plan is the first and most important step.
 If you want to know how to start a coffee shop business, you should have all your objectives, ideas, sales and marketing strategies, and projections all in one well-thought-out business plan.
-(Of course, it doesn’t hurt if you’re a coffee lover, too!)
+Check out this coffee shop business plan sample in the Philippines.[2]

-Your business plan should include your coffee shop’s business structure.
+Your coffee shop business plan should also include your business structure.
 What type of business is a coffee shop, you ask?
 The answer will depend on the scale of your coffee shop business.

 In the Philippines, coffee shops fall under the service industry, which is the largest business sector.
 And the most common organization types for a coffee shop are sole proprietorship, partnership, and corporation.[3]

-Once you decide on the business structure, also consider the tax and legal implications of your coffee shop business, especially if you’re going to franchise a coffee shop or start your own corporation.
+Once you decide on the business structure, also consider the tax and legal implications of your small coffee shop business plan in the Philippines, especially if you’re going to franchise or start your own corporation.

 More importantly, know how you’re going to fund your coffee shop business and what options you have if you need outside capital for your business expansion down the road.

-Again, this depends on the type of coffee shop.
-For example, if you’re going to franchise a known coffee shop brand, the cost can be from ₱6 million to ₱12 million.
+Again, your coffee shop cost breakdown in the Philippines depends on the type of shop.[4]
+For example, if you’re going to franchise a known coffee shop brand, your coffee shop capital can range from ₱6 million to ₱12 million.

-But if you’re going to open your own coffee shop, a small 30-sqm coffee shop without a kitchen in a bustling business district can cost roughly ₱950,000 for the fit out, equipment, and business permit, and approximately ₱600,000 for monthly operational expenses (rent, utilities, supplies, marketing, monthly staff cost for four baristas etc.).
+But if you’re going to open your own, a small 30-sqm shop without a kitchen in a bustling district can cost roughly ₱950,000 for the fit-out, equipment, and business permit; and approximately ₱245,000 for monthly operational expenses (rent, utilities, supplies, marketing, monthly staff cost, etc.).

-A medium-sized coffee shop with a small kitchen (approximately 50 sqm that can seat 18 people and employ 10 staff) can require a capital of ₱1.5 million and have a monthly operating expense of approximately ₱493,000.
+A medium-sized coffee shop with a small kitchen (approximately 50 sqm that can seat 18 people and employ 10 staff) can require a capital of ₱1.5 million.
+Meanwhile, your coffee shop monthly expenses in the Philippines will cost approximately ₱493,000.

 A coffee shop business is definitely a sizable investment.
 But if you want to start small, you can always put up your own coffee shop on wheels or a pop-up coffee shop in your unused garage or garden.
 It costs significantly less, and it’s quite a unique and cost-effective way to own a coffee shop.